How long does it take?

 What ages do you assess?
 Is it the right age for me?

-In short, you need to be older than 8 and I have assessed people older than me (I'm getting on now too).
-Mostly, I work with students entering university and finding some difficulty, however more and more people are choosing to be assessed much earlier which is great.
+More and more people are choosing to be assessed much earlier, which is great.
 The report produced is valid for life and does become very useful after school age as significant levels of funding and support become available.
 However it is good to know this before you get there in my opinion.
 Many people are really struggling with school work and need some advice and support that might help their teachers to understand them fully but also be aware of how to support them in the ideal situation.
-This is the same at any age, and I have also helped many people who are finding aspects of their work difficult.
-At different ages, the focus becomes different and in an age of great technological advancement, there are so many usefule recommendations whatever your age.

 How much does it cost?